rafis/schema-extended/README.md

 },
 ```

-Do not forget to run `composer install` after modifying `package.json`.
+Do not forget to run `composer install` or `composer update rafis/schema-extended` after modifying `package.json`.

 Replace "alias" in the configuration file `config/app.php`:
 ```php